-- Growing barriers between clinical and basic research, along with the ever increasing complexities involved in conducting clinical research, are making it more diff enterprise at a time when it should be expanding. - The purpose of this initiative is to assist institutions to create a uniquely transformative, novel, and integrative academic home for Clinical and Translational Science information technologies to promote the application of new knowledge and techniques to patient care.
-Clinical and Translational Science Awards (CTSAs) will attract.
+- Growing barriers between clinical and basic research, along with the ever increasing complexities involved in conducting clinical reenterprise at a time when it should be expanding. - The purpose of this initiative is to assist institutions to create a uniquely transformative, novel, and integrative academic home for C information technologies to promote the application of new knowledge and techniques to patient care.
+Clinical and Translational S.

-FORMS VERSION D SERIES
+FORMS VERSION D SERIES UPDATED MARCH 24, 2017